Thinking of writing short stories? Looking to start your writing career? Have a love of short stories but is it worth the time and effort?

-However, it is one of the best way to quickly build your writing career.
+However, it is one of the best ways to quickly build your writing career.

-Just take an example, if your story is published on The New York Times then it will be difficult for an agent or publisher to reject your manuscript.
+Just take an example, if your story is published in The New York Times then it will be difficult for an agent or publisher to reject your manuscript.

-Even publishing a story in smaller, obscure magazine shows publisher that you have experience and knows how the publishing process works.
+Even publishing a story in a smaller, obscure magazine shows publishers that you have experience and are aware of how the publishing process works.

 Though in today’s era you can utilize social media, blogs, and self-publishing platforms to reach a worldwide audience.
-It will be easy in this digital age to build your career in writing than what it was way back.
+It is easier in this digital age to build your career in writing than what it was way back.

 By writing short stories regularly on your blog or by self-publishing you can build your career.

 Even I started by writing Short stories only.